richardstartin/richardstartin.github.io/_posts/2018-09-23-mixing-vector-and-scalar-instructions.md

   4.53%  ││        │   0x00007fbfe024bc9a: add    $0x10,%ecx
 ```

 What's going on here is that each 256 bit vector is first extracted to a 128 bit register, so a 64 bit word can be moved to a 64 bit register upon which POPCNTQ can operate.
 This doesn't benchmark very well at all on my AVX2 capable laptop, but my laptop is a poor proxy for the kind of AVX512 capable processor bioinformatics workloads would expect to run on.
-AVX512F has <a href="https://www.felixcloutier.com/x86/VEXTRACTI128:VEXTRACTI32x4:VEXTRACTI64x2:VEXTRACTI32x8:VEXTRACTI64x4.html" rel="noopener" target="_blank">VEXTRACTI64x4</a> which can dump a vector into four 64 bit registers in a single instruction, which `LongVector512::get` may well use on the right hardware.
-I'm not the only person in the world to have run benchmarks on a laptop in my spare time and it's important to realise that some benchmarks might be slow just because an instruction is missing.

 I found a slight improvement on the scalar loop by dumping the intersected vectors to a pre-allocated array, and manually unrolling the bit counts with three accumulators, because the latency of POPCNTQ is three times that of ADD.
 The unrolled version is roughly 20% faster than the scalar loop, but this isn't the kind of gain usually expected from vectorisation.